Sumon-Kayal/BAI/README.md

 ./gradlew assembleRelease
 ```

-The unsigned APK will be at `app/build/outputs/apk/release/`.
+The APK will be at `app/build/outputs/apk/release/`.
+It is unsigned unless release signing is configured.
 See `.github/workflows/release.yml` for how releases are built and published on tag push.

 ## Contributing
 Please read [Contributing guide](/CONTRIBUTING.md)